Reference-Based 3D-Aware Image Editing with Triplanes: Experiments

 \section{Experiments}

 \textbf{Evaluation.} We present metrics evaluating both the reconstruction and editing qualities of our approach.
-For editing assessment, we employ the Fréchet Inception Distance (FID) metric \cite{heusel2017gans}, which evaluates realism by comparing the distribution of target images with that of edited images.
-Specifically, we compute FIDs for the addition of eyeglasses and hair edits from black to blonde transition, where we use the CelebA dataset.
-By leveraging ground-truth attribute labels, we add eyeglasses to images that do not have eyeglasses and compute FIDs between the resulting edited images and original images that already have eyeglasses.
-This process is repeated for hair edit as well.

-For reconstruction, we mask the edited areas and find pixel differences between the input and edited images.
-For example, for the eyeglasses edit, we mask out the eyeglasses and find the L2 distance and SSIM for the unmasked pixels.
+For editing assessment, we employ the Fréchet Inception Distance (FID)~\cite{heusel2017gans}, which evaluates realism by comparing the distribution of target images with that of edited images.
+Specifically, we compute FIDs for adding eyeglasses and hair edits from black to blonde transition using the CelebA~\cite{liu2015deep} dataset.
+For instance, leveraging ground-truth attribute labels, we add eyeglasses to images without them and compute FIDs between the edited and original images that already have eyeglasses.
+This procedure is similarly applied to hair edits.
+For reconstruction evaluation, we mask the edited areas and measure the L2 and Structural Similarity Index (SSIM) between the input and edited images.
+For instance, in the eyeglasses edit, we mask the eyeglasses and measure the alteration in the unedited regions.
+This dual assessment framework ensures a robust evaluation of both the fidelity and quality of our editing approach.

-\textbf{Baselines.} We conduct comprehensive comparisons by evaluating our editing methods against both reference-based 2D image editing methods and StyleGAN-based editing methods.
-Note that there are no reference-based editing methods that achieve 3D reconstruction under one framework.
-The reference-based 2D image editing methods, HiSD and VecGAN++, via end-to-end image translation networks output 2D images.
-On the other hand, InterfaceGAN and StyleCLIP are proposed for finding editing directions in $W^+$ space for StyleGAN and have also been shown to work on 3D-aware GAN methods.
-They cannot achieve reference-based image editing but can change different attributes of images.